ducha-aiki/pymagsac/README.md

 ```

+# Performance of MAGSAC++

+MAGSAC++ is the state of the art according to "RANSAC in 2020" CVPR tutorial's [experiments](http://cmp.felk.cvut.cz/cvpr2020-ransac-tutorial/presentations/RANSAC-CVPR20-Mishkin.pdf).

-# Performance
+# Performance of MAGSAC

-Magsac is the state of the art according to the recent study Yin et.al."[Image Matching across Wide Baselines: From Paper to Practice](https://arxiv.org/abs/2003.01587.pdf)", 2020.
+MAGSAC is the state of the art according to the recent study Yin et.al."[Image Matching across Wide Baselines: From Paper to Practice](https://arxiv.org/abs/2003.01587.pdf)", 2020.

 ![IMW-benchmark](img/ransacs.png)